Fishing Report For Clarks Hill Lake, GA

 Current Report: Fair To Good

-As a major part of table fare for the big bass that Swim the waters of Clarks Hill Lake, bluegill play a major role in the lake ecosystem.
-Fortunately bluegill are prolific spawners and maintain a very healthy population here.
+FALL.
+Cooling, weather drops the water temperature in the shallows and is luring bluegill into the shallows along the shoreline.
+5 to 10 feet is typical.
+Bluegill are prolific spawners and maintain a very healthy population here.
+Steeper banks around the lake, and shallow, weedy areas with drop-offs, are drawing bluegill in.
+Later in Fall, as the shallows get colder, bluegill will move slightly deeper in the same areas.
 My favorite way to catch bluegill is bobber fishing with a size 8 hook, on 4-pound monofilament, using small pieces of earthworms as bait.
 Fish anywhere there is cover - fish around brush, wood, docks, vegetation and bridge pilings.

 Fish species to fish for...